 Here are a few different variations.

 - Odd number: If you have an odd number of players (or an even number and prefer it), everyone plays for themselves.

 - Play with fewer cards: Remove the cards numbered 1–5 from the pack.

 - Play with bids: Once the cards are dealt, each player makes a bid for how many tricks they will win.
 The partnership only scores points if they make their bids.
 There are various ways you can make this more complicated.
 For example, in a version called "Oh, Hell," you lose points if you take too many or too few tricks.

-- Honours Whist: as normal Whist, but if a partnership holds all the honours cards (Ace, King, Queens, Jacks) at the end, they get an extra 4 points.
-If they have 3 out of 4 honours, they get an extra 2 points.
+- Honours Whist: as normal Whist, but if a partnership holds all the honours cards (Ace, King, Queens, Jacks) at the end, they get an extra four points.
+If they have three out of four honours, they get an extra two points.

-- Dummy Whist: Play with 3 players, but deal for 4.
+- Dummy Whist: Play with three players, but deal for four.
 For the fourth, the cards are placed face down and played at random.